NVIDIA/GenerativeAIExamples/docs/configuration.md

   `triton-trt-llm` to use locally deployed LLM models.

-  `nv-ai-foundation` to use models hosted from NVIDIA AI Endpoints.

-  `nv-api-catalog` to use models hosted from NVIDIA API Catalog.
+  `nvidia-ai-endpoints` to use models hosted from NVIDIA API Catalog.
 :APP_RETRIEVER_TOPK: Number of relevant results to retrieve.
 The default value is `4`.
 :APP_RETRIEVER_SCORETHRESHOLD: The minimum confidence score for the retrieved values to be considered.
 The default value is `0.25`.
 :APP_PROMPTS_CHATTEMPLATE: Specifies the instructions to provide to the model.